MrChromebox/website/docs/fwscript.md

 *   **Install/Update the RW_LEGACY Firmware**

     This option performs two simple tasks: it sets the crossystem boot flag necessary to enable Legacy Boot mode, and it installs an RW_LEGACY firmware update appropriate for the device.
-Users will have the option to set the default boot device (internal storage \[default\] or USB/SD); Haswell/Broadwell Chromebox users will also have the option to enable "headless" (no display attached) booting, which is really only useful if you're going to run the box without a display and connect remotely (eg, via ssh).
+Users will have the option to set the default boot device (internal storage \[default\] or USB/SD); Haswell/Broadwell Chromebox users will also have the option to enable "headless" (no display attached) booting, which is really only useful if you're going to run the box without a display and connect remotely (e.g., via ssh).
 Changing either of these options requires re-running this script function.

     After updating the RW_LEGACY firmware, Legacy Boot Mode can be accessed via `[CTRL+L]` on the Developer Mode boot screen.
 It can also be set as the default by changing the GBB Flags via 'Set Boot Options' feature below.